 Lake Forest Symphony

-A frequent guest conductor in the U.S., Europe and South America, Mr. Franco has appeared with the Columbus, Elgin, El Paso, Eugene, Fort Worth, Houston, Lake Forest, Mississippi, Saginaw Bay, Springfield, St. Louis, and Stockton symphony orchestras, the Chicago Sinfonietta, Orquesta Sinfónica de Castilla y León/Spain, the National Symphony Orchestra of Peru, as well as with the National Symphony, Bogota Philharmonic, Medellin Philharmonic, and EAFIT Symphony Orchestra in Colombia.
-Festival appearances include the Cabrillo Festival of Contemporary Music, Grant Park, OK Mozart, and Oregon Bach Festival.
-He will make his debut with the Texas Music Festival in June 2017.
+A frequent guest conductor in the U.S., Mr. Franco has appeared with the philharmonic orchestras of Boise and Oklahoma City, the Chicago Sinfonietta, and the symphonies of Columbus, Elgin, El Paso, Eugene, Fort Worth, Houston, Lake Forest, Mississippi, Springfield, St. Louis, and Stockton.
+Worldwide, he has conducted the Orquesta Sinfónica de Castilla y León/Spain, the National Symphony Orchestra of Peru, as well as the National Symphony, Bogota Philharmonic, Medellin Philharmonic, and EAFIT Symphony Orchestra in Colombia.
+He has also appeared at the Cabrillo, Grant Park, OK Mozart, Oregon Bach, and Texas Music festivals.

 Andrés Franco formerly served as Music Director of the Philharmonia of Kansas City (2004-2010); as Associate and Resident Conductor of the Fort Worth Symphony (2009-2014); and as Leonard Slatkin’s Assistant Conductor during the 14th Van Cliburn International Piano Competition (2013).

 A native of Colombia, Mr. Franco is dedicated to preserving and performing the music of the Americas.
 As Principal Conductor of Caminos del Inka, he has led many performances of works by Latin American composers, such as Jimmy López, Diego Luzuriaga, and the famous Argentine composer, Astor Piazzolla.